19 essential photography composition rules for creative photos

 Why the rules of composition in photography work

-If you’re still thinking that these are just a bunch of made up rules, even though they’ve been used in all forms of art and creative design for hundreds of years, you’ll be interested to read our tutorial on Gestalt theory in photography.
-It’s the psychology behind how we view the world around us.
+If you still think that these are just a bunch of made up rules, even though they’ve been used in all forms of art and creative design for hundreds of years, you’ll be interested to read my tutorial on Gestalt theory in photography.

 Understanding the Gestalt principles that make up Gestalt theory makes applying the rules of composition just fascinating.